Essential Legal Concepts with Tax Analysis

 Description:

 While accounting and the practice of law are separate professions, the accountant must be conversant with essential legal concepts.
 Modern accounting practice requires familiarity with corporate legal structure, business entities, partnership operations, contracts, property rights, employment law, divorce, consumer protection, will & trusts, and even bankruptcy law.
 This course explores these specific areas with an emphasis on business and accounting issues.
 This informal and clear guide to the basic concepts of business law provides accountants with an excellent review of legal concepts that arise in any tax professional’s practice.
 The attendees will gain the ability to recognize and discuss general legal concepts with both client and their counsel.
-Knowledge is power and nowhere is that truer than in the field of law.
-To gain such a working knowledge of law, readily understandable explanations are given to essential and related business law subjects.
-The accountant is guided through the complex maze of lit

 Delivery Method: Online Interactive Self Study